Last updated: June 2026

 The standard Regalis Capital deal structure for SBA acquisitions works as follows.

 The seller is not giving away money.
-They receive 95% of the purchase price at closing (or close to it, after accounting for the seller note), and they receive the deferred 5% at the end of the SBA loan term or upon a sale of the business, whichever comes first.
+In the clean 5% standby structure they receive about 95% at closing and defer only the 5% standby portion, paid out at the end of the SBA loan term or upon a sale of the business, whichever comes first.
+When they carry a larger 15% note they receive about 85% at close and defer the rest.

 From the seller's perspective, accepting a standby note is often preferable to a deal falling apart.
 Regalis Capital's team works with sellers to frame this accurately: they are deferring a small portion of their proceeds, not forfeiting them.